RobAltenburg/rpn/README.md

 # rpn
 A lightweight, command-line, rpn calculator.

+I wanted an command line rpn calculator that was more user-friendly than GNU dc.

 ## General operation

 This calculator maintains a stack of operands *(x, y, z, ...)*.
 Entering a number pushes it onto a stack, and enetering an